epugh/project-website/_solutionsProviders/opensourceconnections.md

   <br/><br/>
   <b>Specialized Training </b>
   <br/><br/>
   We empower your team to maintain and evolve your search and AI capabilities for the long term through customized learning and training.
-Our 'Think Like a Relevance Engineer' course teaches OpenSearch tuning from the ground up.
+Our <a href="https://opensourceconnections.com/training/opensearch-training-think-like-a-relevance-engineer-tlre/">Think Like a Relevance Engineer</a> course teaches OpenSearch tuning from the ground up.
 Expert relevance engineers lead the training, available in self-paced or private formats tailored to your needs.
+  <br/><br/>
   Ready to unleash AI that gives users exactly what they're looking for?
   <br/><br/>
   Move beyond traditional search results to deliver intelligent answers that solve real problems and ensure your AI investment delivers measurable business value.
   <br/><br/>
   Contact us to learn how OpenSource Connections can help you supercharge your search and AI.
+Visit <a href="http://www.OpenSourceConnections.com">opensourceconnections.com</a> for more information.

 contact: <a href="mailto:hello@opensourceconnections.com">hello@opensourceconnections.com</a>